Warwick Camp: The Royal Bermuda Regiment

 The Camp has twelve barrack rooms, capable of accommodating a full rifle company, with support staff.
 The buildings housing the Officers' Mess and the Warrant Officers' and Sergeants' Mess both have rooms to accommodate commissioned officers and senior ranks separately from the lower ranks.
 The Corporal's Mess uses a dedicated barracks room for social activities, but junior NCOs are accommodated with their men (although they have a separate room within each barracks).
 There are large shower blocks, a large mess hall, and a small PRI.
 Each of the companies has its own office, and a connected Company Quartermaster (Sergeant's) Stores (CQMS Stores).
 The Regimental Headquarters is located in its own building, which also contains the armoury.
 The magazine for small arms, and other, ammunition is the actual magazine of the coastal artillery battery, the two 6" guns of which are still rusting atop the hill.
 There are separate buildings for the Regimental Quartermaster's Stores, Internal Security Stores, and for the Training Wing.
 There is space for the indoor storage of the two field guns of the Bermuda Regiment's ceremonial Gun Troop.
 There is also sufficient space for parking numerous vehicles, and for the storage of the Boat Troops rigid-hulled power boats.
 At the rear of the Camp, there is a small guard room, and several houses which are used to accommodate the Permanent Staff Instructors and other personnel seconded from the Regular Army, with their families.
 Behind the barracks is an assault course with a variety of obstacles.
 The last feature of Warwick Camp is a large parade ground, which is an important consideration, given the Bermuda Regiment's ceremonial commitments.

-The facilities available at Warwick Camp, and its use by all elements of the Bermuda Regiment, mean that each rifle company is able to carry out virtually all types of training, from section battle drills, to range work, to IS training, on any given drill night or weekend Camp.
+The facilities available at Warwick Camp, and its use by all elements of the Royal Bermuda Regiment, mean that each rifle company is able to carry out virtually all types of training, from section battle drills, to range work, to IS training, on any given drill night or weekend Camp.